plone/training/mastering-plone/user_generated_content.rst

 * Go to *Sharing* and grant the role *Can add* to the group *logged-in users*.
 Now every logged-in user can add content in this folder (and only this folder).

-Now all logged-in users can create and submit talks in this folder.
+By combining the constrain types and the local roles on this folder, we have made it so only logged-in users can create and submit talks in this folder.

 .. _user-content-custom-workflow-label: